 Climate Futures: Youth Perspectives is a 100-page Cumberland Lodge Report, published in September 2021, with a resounding call to action from young people across the UK and around the world, to tackle the climate emergency.

 This report marks the culmination of over a year of research and intergenerational, cross-sector dialogue.
-It draws on the views and expectations of young people from a broad spectrum of schools, universities, organisations and backgrounds, both locally and internationally.
+It draws on views and expectations of young people from a broad range of ages and backgrounds, locally and internationally.

 Part I of the report presents an independent overview of current thinking and research about the climate crisis, and young people’s role in addressing it.

-In Part II, we discuss young people's concerns and priorities for urgent action this autumn and beyond, with 17 practical, policy-focused recommendations for change.
+In Part II, we discuss young people’s concerns and priorities for urgent action, with 17 practical, policy-focused recommendations for change.

-You can find out more about the report launch, streamed live from Cumberland Lodge in Windsor Great Park on Thursday 16 September 2021, here.
+You can find out more about the report launch, streamed live from Cumberland Lodge on Thursday 16 September 2021, here.

-Please download your free digital copy of the full report in PDF, below.
+Please download your free digital copy of the full report below.

-The report’s recommendations, which are each expanded on in full in the report, are:
+The report’s recommendations, each expanded on in full in the report, are:

 Work with us: we are your partners, and only by working together can we make a better future possible.